YahooArchive/mojito-shaker/docs/shaker_overview.rst

 Shaker is a static asset rollup manager for Mojito applications.
 A rollup consists of one or more input files that are combined (rolled up) to produce a single output file.
 Rollups can be as simple as a single file, a single mojit binder and its dependencies, or any combination thereof.
-Shaker allows you to create rollups regarding different combination of dimensions, for example you may wanna serve different assets when people are connected from different devices, different countries, etc.
+Shaker allows you to create rollups regarding different combination of dimensions, for example you may want serve different assets when people are connected from different devices, different countries, etc.

 Why Shaker?
 ###########